Contrast-Security-OSS/docs/content/installation/node/NodeConfig.md

 tags: "installation NodeJS agent configuration"
 -->

 You may use configuration options to alter Contrast's behavior.
-They can all be appended to your startup command (e.g., `npm run contrast -- --agent.logger.stdout false` or `node-contrast server.js --agent.logger.stdout false`).
+They can all be appended to your startup command (e.g., `npm run contrast -- --agent.logger.stdout false` or `node -r @contrast/agent server.js --agent.logger.stdout false`).
 They can also be set via environment variables of the form `SETTING__NAME` (e.g., `--agent.logger.stdout false` becomes `AGENT__LOGGER__STDOUT=false`).
 With the exception of `--configFile`, they can all be added to your *contrast_security.yaml* file as well.

 ## General Configuration Options